 potential to recognize and admit the scope of the offense against us will determine our capacity to forgive.

-Forgiveness is a spiritual force that alters
+Forgiveness is a spiritual force that will always

-the condition of the heart.
+alter the condition of the heart.

 For if you forgive men their trespasses,